pthakkar230/app-backend/README.md

 ```

 > Obtain internal virtual machine IPv4 address with `ifconfig`.
 Usually enp0s3 or eth0 will be the IP address you need to configure for DOCKER_HOST env var.
 If you switch setup to use production configuration (`DJANGO_SETTINGS_MODULE='appdj.settings.prod`) make sure to set debug to false (`DEBUG=False`).
 By default, app-backend allows connections from `staging.3blades.io` and `localhost`.
 Additional host names or IP addresses can be added to the `TBS_HOST`.

+> When launching stack with `dev` environment, `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'` will always print emails to the console, regardless of what values are set.

 A volume mount is used to persist files used by docker containers.
 By default, `docker-compose.yml` uses the `/workspaces` directory.
 You can either add that directory or change `docker-compose.yml` to use another one.